composewell/streamly/MAINTAINING.md

     * Change the `Unreleased` section at the top of changelog file to the new release version number.
     * Bump the package version in cabal file or package.yaml
+    * Bump the package version in configure.ac and run autoreconf

 * _Upload_: